-The Weber carb reveals somehow the Hiding potencial and the Boxer Rumble Sound of the Carburated EA82's at its Best! ...
+The Weber carb reveals somehow the Hiding potencial of the engine, and the Boxer Rumble Sound of the Carburated EA82's at its Best! ...
 While lets you Clean the crowded engine bay, removing lots of unused smog stuff.
-It is a Win - Win Deal for sure.
+It is a Win-Win Deal for sure.

-I Noticed a Huge Improvement inmediately! ... resumed in quicker Engine Response and Faster Acceleration, smoother Idle and a noticeable Better Low end torque.
+I Noticed a Huge Improvement inmediately! ...
+Summarized in a quicker Engine Response and Faster Acceleration, smoother Idle and a really noticeable Better Low end torque.

-Fuel Consumption remains close to the Stock Specs... if you drive carefully ...but the Weber swap could make you to want to keep the gas pedal floored ... ... in that case, fuel consumption will increase...
+Fuel Consumption remains close to the Stock Specs... (if you drive carefully) ...but the Weber swap could make you to want to keep the gas pedal floored ... ... in that case, fuel consumption will increase for sure